emil-jacero/cue-oam/v2alpha2/README.md

 podspecable?: bool
 ```

-### Module
+### Application

-A module is a higher-level package that groups components, traits, scopes, and policies.
-Modules are versioned, reusable, and can be shared across platforms.
+An application is a higher-level package that groups components, traits, scopes, and policies.
+Applications are versioned, reusable, and can be shared across platforms.

 ### Trait